glotzerlab/signac/doc/projects.rst

 Jobs
 ====

+For a full reference of the Job API, please see the :ref:`Python API
+<python-api-job>`.

 The central assumption of the **signac** data model is that the *data space* is divisible into individual data points, consisting of data and metadata, which are uniquely addressable in some manner.
 In the context of **signac**, each data point is called a *job*, and its unique address is referred to as a *state point*.